In most IoT applications, there is usually a need to access devices and other data by multiple users, also commonly referred to as tenants.

 Blynk platform offers a simple and flexible way to set up and manage multi-tenant IoT applications at any scale.

 Every user of Blynk is a member of an Organization.
 This could be a one-person organization, a family, or a company with hundreds of employees.
 Additionally, every member of an organization has a role.
 Role controls how users access the data with a set of permissions.
-Read more about the roles and permissions.
+Read more here.

 Organizations can have sub-organizations and also be a part of a larger organization, forming a tree-like structure.